equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/06.browsing-searching/chapter6.en.md

 This is why choosing a search engine that does not track you is important.
 Currently all of your searches on engines like Google and Bing are used to help inform and create a very large Data shadow about you and your concerns.
 Imagine what that could reveal and how it could be used against you.
 The best option then is to use search engines that do not track you.

 We recommend DuckDuckGo26, but for folks who want to see a comparison the next page has some great options to explore.
 Try them and try them often.
-Once you find one that works switch!<sup>3</sup>
+Once you find one that works switch!<a href="#index3"><sup>3</sup></a>

 <table width="700" cellspacing="4" cellpadding="4" bgcolor="cccccc">